-Assets acquired and liabilities assumed in connection with the acquisition have been recorded at their fair values.
-Fair values were determined by management based, in part, on an independent valuation performed by a third party valuation specialist.
+We recorded the assets acquired and liabilities assumed in connection with the acquisition at their fair values.
+Fair values were determined by management with assistance from a third party valuation specialist.
+The assumptions used in determining fair values were developed by management.
 Identifiable intangible assets with finite lives are subject to amortization over their estimated useful lives.
 The identifiable intangible assets acquired in the General Monitors transaction are being amortized over an estimated weighted-average amortization period of 16 years.
 Estimated future amortization expense related to these identifiable intangible assets is approximately \$3.3 million in each of the next five years.
+The step up to fair value of acquired inventory as part of the purchase price allocation totaled \$4.8 million.

 Goodwill is calculated as the excess of the purchase price over the fair value of net assets acquired and represents the future economic benefits arising from other assets acquired that could not be individually identified and separately recognized.
 Among the factors that contributed to a purchase price in excess of the fair value of the net tangible and intangible assets acquired were the acquisition of an assembled workforce, the expected synergies and other benefits that we believe will result from combining the operations of General Monitors with our operations and the going concern element of General Monitors existing business.
 Goodwill related to the General Monitors acquisition has been recorded in our reportable segments as follows: \$136.7 million in North American segment and \$43.2 million in the European segment.
 North American segment goodwill is tax deductible.
-The step up to fair value of acquired inventory as part of the purchase price allocation totaled \$4.8 million.